COLA: A Benchmark for Compositional Text-to-image Retrieval: Results

-\xhdr{Linear probing suffices for CREPE, but not for \task{}.
-This suggests that \task{} is a harder task.} As shown in Table \ref{table:comp_matching}, linear probing (row a) or simple fine-tuning (rows c and d) suffice for CREPE \cite{ma_crepe_2023}.
+\xhdr{Simpler methods suffice for CREPE, but not for \task{}, suggesting that \task{} is a harder task:} As shown in Table \ref{table:comp_matching}, linear probing (row a) or simple fine-tuning (rows c and d) suffice for CREPE \cite{ma_crepe_2023}.
 However, our MM-Adapter improves further on \task{} (row f vs row a, b, c, d), while maintaining performance on CREPE.
 This also suggests that text-to-image matching is harder than image-to-text matching, which is also reflected in Winoground \cite{thrush_winoground_2022}.